Robbie Williams: Influences

-As a singer, his influences include Tom Jones, Freddie Mercury, Elvis Presley and Bono.
-He worked with Tom Jones several times throughout his career: They performed together at the Brit Awards in 1998; the following year, they recorded a cover of the song "Are You Gonna Go My Way" for Jones’ album Reload; and in 2012, Williams and Jones worked together again on the song "On My Own", b-side of his single "Different".
+As a singer, his influences include George Michael, Tom Jones, Elvis Presley and Bono.
+He worked with Jones several times throughout his career: They performed together at the Brit Awards in 1998; the following year, they recorded a cover of the song "Are You Gonna Go My Way" for Jones' album Reload; and in 2012, Williams and Jones worked together again on the song "On My Own", b-side of his single "Different".

 Williams also feels great admiration for Freddie Mercury and Queen.
 In 2001, Williams, Brian May and Roger Taylor released a new version of "We Are the Champions" for the movie A Knight's Tale.
 He also revealed that he was once asked to be the new frontman of Queen, but that he turned down the offer because of his "very low self-esteem".
 He said: "I just thought I'd save them the audacity of me even trying to step on a stage and be in the same echelon as Freddie Mercury.
 Because he, to me, is angelic.
 He's godlike.
 It was just too scary."

 Williams has revealed that he does the "Elvis Prayer" before going on stage at every concert.
 In 2000, he got a tattoo of the phrase "Elvis Grant Me Serenity" and he also played as an Elvis impersonator in the music video for his song "Advertising Space" (2005).

 Speaking to BBC Radio 2 in February 2021, Williams cited Ian Dury as his biggest inspiration as a lyricist.
 He sings on "You're the Why", the final track of the posthumously released album Ten More Turnips from the Tip (2002).